MyNameIsTrez/ComputerCraft-Data-Storage/README.md

 * Change your directory to the folder `asciify` and run `node server.js`, this will start a server.
 * ComputerCraft will now be able to send that server some URLs of videos/images to convert, along with any other custom metadata like the name, author, etc. This will all be handled and hidden from the user by the BackWardsOS program for ComputerCraft, which will be published and linked in this repository in the future.
 * BackWardsOS will then be able to request ASCII videos/images from the server and view them.

-## Dependencies

-* Run `pip install -r requirements.txt` to install all the Python dependencies automatically.
-* Run `npm install` to install all the JavaScript dependencies automatically.